shelleywong/CINS465-Course-Materials/assignment0.md

   * add style to an HTML element (impacts all elements of this type)
   * add style to a class (impacts all elements with a specific class attribute)
   * add style to an element with a given id
-* Basic JavaScript (can be internal or an external script)
-  * JavaScript comment
-  * Writes to an HTML element
-    * e.g. by using querySelector() and textContext or by using getElementById() and innerHTML
-  * Declare and use at least two variables of different types
-  * Use at least one conditional (i.e. if-else statement) or loop (i.e. while or for loop)
-  * Create an Event Handler
-    * Create at least one function that will run based on activity in the browser (e.g. when a user clicks an HTML element, pushes a keyboard key, or moves the mouse over an element)
-    * Hint: you may want to use addEventListener() or an onclick event

 ### Reference: Mozilla's MDN web docs